-Carpal Tunnel Syndrome Surgery Expertise in Wisconsin
+Carpal Tunnel Syndrome Surgery in Wisconsin

-In Wisconsin, Aurora Health Care surgeons were among the first to offer carpal tunnel syndrome treatment using an endoscope.
-An endoscope is a telescope-like device with a tiny camera attached to it that allows your doctor to see inside your carpal tunnel and perform surgery through small incisions in your hand or wrist.
+Aurora Health Care surgeons were among the first in Wisconsin to offer a less-invasive carpal tunnel syndrome surgery using an endoscope.
+An endoscope is a device with a tiny camera attached to it that allows your doctor to see inside your carpal tunnel and perform surgery through small incisions in your hand or wrist.

 With this less-invasive procedure, patients have reported less pain and return to normal activities in about half the time as those who underwent more traditional surgery.

 Don’t let carpal tunnel syndrome pain slow you down.
 Let the hand and wrist experts at Aurora Health Care help rid you these symptoms.
 Your hands – and wrists – are in good hands with our team.
 You can find Aurora orthopedic specialists as far south as Kenosha, and as far north as Green Bay.